-A research team Lead a consultant at Sussex Eye Hospital, is working on a study to determine whether face masks worn by healthcare workers can be reused once they are sterilised.
+A research team led by a consultant at Sussex Eye Hospital is working on a study to determine whether face masks worn by healthcare workers can be reused once they are sterilised.

 Dr Saul Rajak wanted to protect the supplies of PPE and limit the environmental impact of single-use waste generated during the COVID-19 pandemic and investigating whether single-use masks are still effective after being sterilised in an autoclave machine.

 The Eschmann autoclaves, provided free of charge to the hospital, sterilise the masks using high-temperature steam and pressure, killing any live viruses and bacteria that the used mask may carry.

 The masks are then fit tested – a check which makes sure they properly seal around the user’s face which stops viruses from entering.
 Following that, they are sent for filter testing see if the fabric still provides an effective barrier to microscopic particles.

 The study has shown promising results so far, with autoclave treatment not significantly affecting the fit or the filter function of the masks.

 Dr Rajak and team have been reviewing the results with Public Health England and have submitted the results for publication in a scientific journal.

 Pictured: Nidhi Desai (left) Junior doctors and research investigator (right) Warran Woodruff performing a ‘Fit Test’

 “This has been a really interesting study which might help guide our thinking and planning on PPE use in the healthcare sector.
 We all know that single-use products are costly and have a vast impact on the environment; this study aims to provide research data that may make PPE more sustainable and more available.